Qalamoun offensive (May–June 2015): Hezbollah advances at Arsal, Flita and Jarajeer

 On 30 May, clashes renewed between Hezbollah, backed by Syrian troops and NDF, against rebel fighters in the mountains.

 On 3 June, Hezbollah reportedly captured three hilltops east of Arsal and were advancing towards a strategic peak.
 Four days later, Syrian Army and Hezbollah forces made advances in the Flita countryside and the western barrens of Qalamoun, taking control of several strategic areas and pushing the rebels out of the Flita area.
-Pro-government troops captured the Al-Hamra-Qusair crossing, which links Flita and Arsal.
+Pro-government troops captured Al-Hamra-Qusair crossing, which links Flita and Arsal.
 Retreating rebels were forced to flee to an ISIL-controlled area.
-Meanwhile, Hezbollah fighters reportedly captured several peaks in the outskirts of Arsal, with Al-Nusra fighters withdrawing to a Syrian refugee camp and an amusement park in Wadi al-Hosn.
+Meanwhile, Hezbollah fighters reportedly captured several peaks in the outskirts of Arsal, with al-Nusra Front fighters withdrawing to a Syrian refugee camp and an amusement park in Wadi al-Hosn.
 Syrian Army and Hezbollah advances in the western rocky barrens continued the next day, as they captured the strategic hill that overlooks Jaroud Jarajeer at Qurnah Shab'ah.
 They then overpowered the retreating rebels at Wadi Al-Khashiyah, forcing them to withdraw from the Jaroud Jarajeer valley.

 On 9 June, Hezbollah came into conflict, for the first time since the start of the offensive, with ISIL militants.
 The fighting started early in the morning when ISIL launched a surprise attack on four Hezbollah posts on the outskirts of Ras Baalbek.
 48 militants and eight Hezbollah fighters were killed.
-The next day, Nasrallah stated the Syrian Army and Hezbollah were in control of the major parts of the mountain range, after defeating the Al-Nusra Front, and had begun a battle against ISIL.
-The same day, Hezbollah made more advances in the Qalamoun wastelands against the Al-Nusra Front, specifically towards the outskirts of Jarajeer, as nine of their fighters were killed.
+The next day, Nasrallah stated the Syrian Army and Hezbollah were in control of the major parts of the mountain range, after defeating al-Nusra Front, and had begun a battle against ISIL.
+The same day, Hezbollah made more advances in the Qalamoun wastelands against al-Nusra Front, specifically towards the outskirts of Jarajeer, as nine of their fighters were killed.

 As of 13 June, al-Nusra Front fighters were surrounded in the outskirts of Arsal.
 Fighting also continued near Jarajeer, where Hezbollah captured the Shmeis al-Hsan Heights.
 On 16 June, Hezbollah secured the areas of Tallet Ras Al-Kosh and Qornat Ras Al-Shabah on the outskirts of Jarajeer, which were the last remaining rebel-held hills in that area.

 As of 21 June, the battle for the Qalamoun mountains had concluded, with only a small area remaining under rebel control.
 ISIL and al-Nusra Front fighters continued to hold the Jaroud Qarah area on the Syrian side of the border and the Arsal barrens on the Lebanese side.
 With the majority of operations ending, Syrian Army and Hezbollah units started to redeploy to the Zabadani front.